robjwells/mcp2221-hal/mcp2221-hal/README.md

 [errata]: https://www.microchip.com/en-us/product/mcp2221#Documentation

-Our aim is that this crate is well enough documented that you can use it succesfully without having to look things up in the MCP2221 datasheet.
+Our aim is that this crate is well enough documented that you can use it successfully without having to look things up in the MCP2221 datasheet.
 We do frequently refer to the appropriate sections, so if you wish to know the underlying details, [you can find the latest revision (rev E) of the MCP2221 datasheet here][datasheet].
 If you find a method